matryer/moq/README.md

 The Moq project (and all code) is licensed under the [MIT License](LICENSE).

+Moq was created by [Mat Ryer](https://twitter.com/matryer) and [David Hernandez](https://github.com/dahernan), with ideas lovingly stolen from [Ernesto Jimenez](https://github.com/ernesto-jimenez).
+Featuring a major refactor by @sudo-suhas, as well as lots of other contributors.

 The Moq logo was created by [Chris Ryer](http://chrisryer.co.uk) and is licensed under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).